JoeMelko/joemelko.github.io/posts/Unsatisfied.md

 ### On Classifiers and Embeddings

 A natural starting point for large scale data filtering is classifiers.
 They are, perhaps, the most intuitive option when you step beyond the world of naive heuristics.
-They are also, currently, the best performing approach at scale with [2] providing strong results for multimodal filtering and an annoyingly simple FastText classifier is still the best open result filtering text corpora [3].
+They are also, currently, the best performing approach at scale with [2] providing strong results for multimodal filtering and an annoyingly simple FastText classifier is still the best open result for filtering text corpora [3].
 Additionally, there is related work on embeddings-based data curation [4,5], which selects data in order to maximize coverage of the embedding space and [6] which aims to match similarity to the target distribution of interest.

 All of these methods are practically useful.